In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster. The aftermath would change aviation in this country.

 At its conclusion, the Kyeema investigation made several safety recommendations, that would help reshape Australian aviation.

-Chief among these: responsibility for the oversight of civilian air travel would transfer from the Department of Defence, where it was not given a high priority, to a standalone body, the Civil Aviation Authority (CAA).
+Chief among these: responsibility for civilian air travel would transfer from the Department of Defence, where it was not given a high priority, to a standalone body, the Civil Aviation Authority (CAA).
 The new body would be given increased resources and enforcement powers.

 The CAA would instigate a reform of Australia’s Air Traffic Control system, moving towards instrument based navigation in an attempt to reduce human error.
 Navigation by line of sight was no longer appropriate, in an era of mass air travel.